gioagu/3dcitydb_ade/README.md

 * PostGIS extension >= 2.0
 * 3DCityDB = 3.3.1

 **Please note:** the latest version of the **3DCityDB 4.x is NOT supported** (yet).
 If you want to use the software contained in this repository, please check that you are using version 3.3.1!
+It can be downloaded [here](https://github.com/3dcitydb/3dcitydb/releases/tag/v3.3.1).

 Documentation
 -------------